avo-hq/docs.avohq.io/docs/2.0/common/associations_use_resource_option_common.md

 #### Default

 `nil`.
-When nothing is selected, Avo infers the type of resource from the reflected association.
+When nothing is selected, Avo infers the resource type from the reflected association.

 #### Possible values

-`PostResource`, `PhotoCommentResource` or any Avo resource class.
+`PostResource`, `PhotoCommentResource`, or any Avo resource class.
 :::